 Located next door to the MIL, the Media Classroom also serves as an observation room during video production in the MIL, allowing students to listen in on the entire production process.
 The room also houses 18 Windows PCs connected to the Associated Press Electronic News Production System (ENPS), allowing students to produce teleprompter scripts and rundowns for radio and TV newscasts using AP wire copy.

 This combined open lab and interactive classroom contains 18 powerful Mac Pro workstations loaded with the latest versions of Final Cut Pro and Adobe Creative Cloud software.

 The Advanced Imaging Lab has eight iMacs connected to Epson scanners and Epson photo printers for high-quality image scanning and printing.
 The computers are equipped with the latest versions of Final Cut Pro and Adobe Creative Cloud software.
 This lab is open to all School of Communication students and is ideal for those taking photography, digital imaging, or web design courses.

-The two classrooms/labs on the third floor of the McKinley Building each include 18 iMac computer workstations equipped with latest versions of Final Cut Pro and Adobe Creative Cloud software.
+This classroom/lab on the third floor of the McKinley Building includes 18 iMac computer workstations equipped with latest versions of Final Cut Pro and Adobe Creative Cloud software.

 The Malsi Doyle and Michael Forman Theater is located on the second floor of the McKinley Building, and is available for festivals, conferences, and lectures.
 The 145-seat exhibition space is equipped with a Sony 8K projection system and 7.1-surround sound audio, and can display material from Blu-ray discs and a wide variety of other digital file formats.